 informs all his work.
 His books include Deep Time – a prehistoric lost-world romance; Words of Re-enchantment:

 writings on storytelling, myth, and ecological desire and three collections of stories.
 Anthony has worked widely as

 a storyteller both on his own and with the group Fire Springs.
 He lectures in creative writing at Bath Spa University;

 6 June: British eco-poet Helen Moore will speak about and read from her new collection of poems.

 Helen's first two poetry collections are Hedge Fund, and Other Living Margins (Shearsman Books, 2012) and ECOZOA (Permanent, 2015), acclaimed by the Australian poet John Kinsella as 'a milestone in the journey of ecopoetics’.
 Her new poetry collection explores British colonial history and themes of personal, social, and ecological dispossession.

-4 July: ’Making Sense’ a short documentary film on the work of Dr Iain McGilchrist, author of ‘The Master & His Emissary: The Divided Brain and the Making of the Western World’, introduced by director Jonathan Guilbert with
+4 July: ’Making Sense’ a short documentary film on the work of Dr Iain McGilchrist, author of 'The Master & His Emissary: The Divided Brain and the Making of the Western World' introduced by director Jonathan Guilbert with Lyrical host and writer Diana Durham.

-writer Diana Durham.
-Optional theme for Open Mic: Escape from the grid.
+Optional theme for Open Mic: Escape from the grid

 1 August: Local poet and host of Words & Ears, Dawn Gorman and a group of other women poets, Strange Cargo, will perform a collective piece titled Walls & Windows, exploring in both poetry and conversation themes of separation and connection between inner and outer.
 Join us to share poems and conversation.
 Optional theme: Separation & Connection.